-- Alondra Carrillo Vidalspokeswoman for Chile’s largest feminist advocacy group, Coordinadora Feminista 8M.
+- Alondra Carrillo Vidalspokesperson for Chile’s largest feminist advocacy group, Coordinadora Feminista 8M.
 The group has organized the largest feminist mobilization since the end of Pinochet’s dictatorship.

-More than one million Chileans flooded the streets Friday in massive peaceful demonstrations over inequality, high cost of living and privatization in the largest protest since the fall of the dictatorship.
-We continue our conversation with Chilean activist Alondra Carrillo Vidal and Macarena Gómez-Barris, founder and director of the Global South Center and Chairperson of Social Science and Cultural Studies at the Pratt Institute.
+More than 1 million Chileans flooded the streets Friday in massive peaceful demonstrations over inequality, high cost of living and privatization, in the largest protest since the fall of the dictatorship.
+We continue our conversation with Chilean activist Alondra Carrillo Vidal and Macarena Gómez-Barris, founder and director of the Global South Center and chairperson of Social Science and Cultural Studies at the Pratt Institute.

-AMY GOODMAN: This is Democracy Now!, Democracynow.org, The War and Peace Report.
-I’m Amy Goodman, as we bring you part two of our discussion about the mass uprising in Chile, where a million people flooded the streets Friday in massive peaceful demonstrations over inequality, high cost of living and privatization.
+AMY GOODMAN: This is Democracy Now!, democracynow.org, The War and Peace Report.
+I’m Amy Goodman, as we bring you Part 2 of our discussion about the mass uprising in Chile, where a million people flooded the streets Friday in massive peaceful demonstrations over inequality, high cost of living and privatization.
 The protests drew more than 5% of Chile’s population, followed days of widespread civil unrest and a violent police and military crackdown across Chile.
-On Saturday, President Sebastian Piñera announced a major reshuffling in his cabinet and vowed to ease the military-imposed curfew.
-At least 18 people have been killed, hundreds more shot and wounded since protests erupted October 19th.
-Amidst mounting reports of brutality and torture by Chilean authorities last week, President Piñera declared war against protesters, calling the people’s movement, quote, “a powerful enemy who is willing to use violence without any limits.”
+On Saturday, President Sebastián Piñera announced a major reshuffling in his Cabinet and vowed to ease the military-imposed curfew.
+At least 18 people have been killed, hundreds more shot and wounded, since protests erupted October 19th amidst mounting reports of brutality and torture by Chilean authorities.
+Last week, President Piñera declared war against protesters, calling the people’s movement, quote, “a powerful enemy who is willing to use violence without any limits.”

 PRESIDENT SEBASTIAN PIÑERA: [translated] The protesters are at war against all good Chileans who want to live in democracy and peace.
 General Iturriaga, who is in charge of dealing with this state of emergency, has been able to deploy 9,500 men to protect your peace, your tranquility, your rights and your liberty.
 I want to express my gratitude to these 9,500 people of the armed forces, the military, who are confronting these violent people and criminals.